Saad-Elbahi/SimpleSonarTest/README.md

 Describe the steps required to set up the project on a local machine.
 Include any dependencies or prerequisites that need to be installed.

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/Saad-Elbahi/SimpleSonarTest.git`
-2. Navigate to the project directory: `cd project-name`
+2. Navigate to the project directory: `cd SimpleSonarTest`
 3. Install dependencies: `mvn install` or `./gradlew build`

 ## Usage